 The CaBan ITE Partnership was formed The partnership will also develop in 2017, between Bangor University, the University of Chester, CIEREI Research Institute, the regional school improvement service GwE, and experienced local schools.
-In September 2019, CaBan delivered the first courses research and peer engagement across of teacher training, based on a new Welsh accreditation framework, and the partnership has revolutionised the relationship between Bangor University Police on new degree programmes and regional schools.
+In September of teacher training, based on a new Welsh accreditation framework, and the partnership has revolutionised the relationship between Bangor University Police on new degree programmes and regional schools.
 The partners have co-constructed the programmes based on a clinical practice model and were recently awarded an additional five-year accreditation from the Education Workforce Council.